 Jesus helped the woman understand God is more significant than any physical space.
-Therefore worshiping God is not limited to a particular physical area.
 Jesus wanted the woman at the well, and us, to understand true worship takes place in the heart and is based on a right relationship with God.
 Praise God; the Samaritan woman eventually got the message to focus on the spiritual, not the material.

 Like the woman at the well, at times, we too get bogged down by focusing on the physical aspects of worship- where we worship and how we express devotion, instead of concentrating on the spiritual nature of true worship, which the Apostle James called pure religion.
 Jesus said godly worship is based on and can only come from a place of righteousness.

 God is concerned about the character of worship, not where worship takes place.
 However, given another chance, I probably would have given our ministry partners a little more than a day’s notice to plan alternatives to in-person gatherings.
 But, for those of us, whose houses of worship are closed today, let’s remember Jesus’ words to the Samaritan woman, it is not where we worship, but the character of our worship that God accepts.

 Thank God for amazing grace, technology, and the power to worship and experience God’s guidance when we are under pressure!